-A lot of breastfeeding moms report painful breastfeeding experiences, especially early on in their journey, but breastfeeding in general shouldn’t be painful.
-The reason for the pain that some moms experience could come down to improper latching or tongue-ties among other explanations.
+A lot of breastfeeding mums report painful breastfeeding experiences, especially early on in their journey, but breastfeeding in general shouldn’t be painful.
+The reason for the pain that some mums experience could come down to improper latching or tongue-ties among other explanations.
 If you’re worried about painful breastfeeding or if you’re experiencing pain, chances are that there’s a solid explanation and hopefully a fix.

 A very common explanation for pain is improper latching.
 If your baby is latched correctly, the nipple should go deep into the baby’s mouth and their tongue should do most of the work getting out the milk.
 If your nipple isn’t positioned correctly, your baby’s tongue might press up against your nipple and could cause pressure and sore nipples.

 If everything is operating smoothly, breastfeeding should be a pain-free process.
 Maybe a little uncomfy or weird at first, but certainly manageable.
 If you are experiencing or worried about pain, you should chat to your midwife or doctor.